Everything you need to know about cooking tofu

 After you let it thaw, gently squeeze the tofu a little bit to get even more water out.

-Freezing the tofu creates large pockets inside the tofu after it thaws.
-This leaves a ton of room for the inner part of the tofu to soak up marinades.
+This leaves a ton of room for the inner part of the tofu to soak up marinades, once you squeeze it out a little bit after thawing.

-Plus, freezing the tofu makes it extra chewy, like how it tastes in Chinese restaurants.
+Freezing the tofu makes it extra chewy as well, like how it tastes in Chinese restaurants.
 This works great if you’re making buffalo wings, or vegan chicken nuggets.

 Frozen, then thawed and marinated tofu does best sauteing in a pan rather than baking.

 Baking this could make it a bit dry, since it lost a lot of its liquid.
-If you choose the baking method below, make sure to use a lot of sauce and marinade.
+If you choose the baking method below, make sure to use extra sauce and marinade.

 You can usually find three different types of tofu:

-- Medium firm – Usually diced up and put in curries, stir frIes, or tofu breakfast scrambles.
+Usually diced up and put in miso soup, curries, stir fries, or tofu breakfast scrambles.

 - buffalo sauce